SOLID is one of the most important acronyms in the world of Object Oriented Programming.

 - Dependency Inversion Principle (DIP)

 Initially, I wanted to describe all SOLID principles in a single article.
-However, such an article would be way too long and difficult to read (even by the standards of this blog).
+However, I quickly realized that such an article would be way too long and difficult to read.
 Therefore, each principle will be given the honor it deserves by being described in a separate post.
 You can navigate to these posts by clicking on the links above.

 Since SOLID is a general concept, I’m assuming that some readers won’t know much about Android development.
 Therefore, this section provides basic description of